gburca/VirtMus/Installer/ReadMe.txt

 Directories:
 ============
+- VirtMus.conf
+	= A copy of NetBeans/harness/etc/app.conf customized for VirtMus to allow for more memory. nbproject/project.properties points app.conf to this location.
+A "clean" will need to be done to pick up a modified version of this file because the version that ends up in the dist/ installers comes from build/ if that's already present.
+	= We need to compare this with the original on new NetBeans platforms to make sure we're picking up any new features or settings.

 - BradedExe
 	= A version of the launcher with the icon changed.
 The build script will replace the default one with this launcher when creating the zip